-- A. Participants will create a Summary Sheet (200-300-word) which will include: - a.
-The names of all contestants. - b.
-Their school, district, and city/state - c.
-Their instructional objectives - d.
-Their target audience and size of the audience - e.
-Details about how students will interact with the display. - B. The Summary Sheet will be uploaded during the application process and will be pre-scored prior to the conference.
+- A. The display should include: - a.
+A Summary Sheet (200-300-word) in a folder containing: - i.
+The names of all contestants. - ii.
+Their school, district, and city/state - iii.
+Their instructional objectives - iv.
+Their target audience and size of the audience - v.
+Details about the implementation - b.
+Your teacher created materials. - B. The Summary Sheet will be uploaded during the application process and will be pre-scored prior to the conference. - C. All items used to create the teacher created materials may be purchased, handmade, or computer-generated.
+All computer-generated content must abide by the Educators Rising copyright policy. - The display should not be a bulletin board, and it does not necessarily have to be a display board.
+The teaching materials and Summary Sheet should be presented on a table.
+All materials displayed on a table must fit within 36" in length.